Alibaba's results affirm growth, but margins slide

 "Results came in strong, particularly on the top line, with accelerating revenue growth, while the bottom lines were somewhat noisy," said Cantor Fitzgerald's Youssef Squali.

-Revenue totaled $2.74 billion, versus expected sales of $2.7 billion, its fastest growth in three quarters.
+Revenue totalled $2.74 billion, versus expected sales of $2.7 billion, its fastest growth in three quarters.

 NON-STOP SHOP